MSCC Certification

 Please reach out to the National Office with any questions

-Please fill out a the MSCC Application.
-The CSCCa National Office must receive all MSCC Applications no later than Thursday, November 30th.
-This is earlier than past years as this allows more time to complete the employment verifications.
+The CSCCa National Office must receive all MSCC Applications no later than , November 29th, 2024.
 In addition the applicant must have 144 months of verified full-time employment as a strength and conditioning coach on the collegiate or professional level by December 31st prior to the year of their induction.
 Applications received after the deadline or candidates who do not meet the 144 months requirement prior to the deadline will be considered for MSCC induction the following year.

 Those individuals achieving the title of Master Strength & Conditioning Coach (MSCC) will be notified and subsequently recognized at the association's National Conference.
 They will also be listed on the association's website after induction.